ryanrolds/blog/content/posts/screeps.md

 Most of my creeps follow a simple loop:

-1. Get task from a queue.
+1. Get task from a queue
-2. Move to a position.
+2. Move to a position
-3. Pick up a resource.
+3. Pick up a resource
-4. Move to another position.
+4. Move to another position
-5. Perform some action with that resource.
+5. Perform some action with that resource
-6. Go to Step 1.
+6. Go to Step 1

 The majority of logic only needs to perform single actions (pick up, drop off), repeat an action (moving), and create sequences.
 Behavior Trees afford these basic patterns and allow them to be composed into trees.
 On creation, creeps are assigned a role that determines the behavior tree used to drive the creep.